hassantafreshi/easy-form-builder/readme.txt

 License: 				GPLv3 or later
 License URI: 			https://www.gnu.org/licenses/gpl-3.0.en.html

-**Easy Form Builder** is user-friendly WordPress plugin that simplifies the process of creating powerful forms.
-Whether you need a contact form, registration form, or survey form, Easy Form Builder's visual user interface makes it easy to create professional-looking forms without any coding skills.
-In a short amount of time, you can create custom forms with ease, even if you're not a programmer.
-Plus, with the ability to add free add-ons like Google ReCaptcha validation and offline forms, you can enhance the security and convenience of your forms for both you and your users.

 == Description ==
 **Easy Form Builder** is a user-friendly form creator that allows you to create professional multi-step forms within minutes.

 [youtube https://www.youtube.com/watch?v=AnkhmZ5Cz9w]

+Easily create multi-step forms with a unique Confirmation Code feature and notification emails, all with drag and drop form wizard of Easy Form Builder.
+This is the free version provides an intuitive interface and functionality to create professional forms in minutes.
+With the unique Confirmation Code feature, you can easily associate each submission with a specific request or user.**Easy Form Builder** is user-friendly WordPress plugin that simplifies the process of creating powerful forms.
+Whether you need a contact form, registration form,

 If you're looking to create custom multi-step forms without any coding skills, Easy Form Builder is the plugin for you.
 With over 30 field types and a simple drag-and-drop interface, building a custom form has never been easier.
 Easy Form Builder also includes a unique confirmation code (tracking ID) for each submission, allowing you to connect each submission to an individual request.